PouxvielAdrien/CPE---Prototype-Automatic-Door/README.md

 ## Project Description

 We are a team of three students from CPE Lyon: Adrien Pouxviel, Arnaud Ville, and Clément Poirié.
-Our goal is to realize the prototype of a solution according to a predefined list of materials and instructions.
+Our goal is to realize the prototype of a solution according to a predefined list of materials and instructions which answer the following problematic found by our group: **How can we optimize the safety of automatic doors while ensuring greater inclusion of people with disabilities?**

 The list of elements to be used is as follows: